 The Hoover ONEPWR Cordless has okay performance on high-pile carpet.
 It clears most pet hair and coarse debris, though it may struggle to suck up sand-like material as its dirt compartment fills up, with some spilling out of its nose.

 This vacuum does an okay job of initially clearing fine material like baking soda, but its exhausts can blow this debris outwards instead of keeping it in the dust bin.
 If you need to deal with this kind of debris frequently, you might need to wear a particle mask while cleaning.
+Consider the Dyson Humdinger if you want a hand vacuum that performs better on this surface type.

 The Hoover ONEPWR Cordless has mediocre maneuverability.
 Its handheld design is ill-suited to cleaning large sections of flooring or underneath couches and tables, and its crevice cleaner can fall out of its storage rack during normal operation.
 It doesn't come with a soft bristle brush, so you could scratch up furniture while trying to suck up debris.
 All of that said, its lightweight design makes it easy to maneuver around obstructions like electrical cords.